ott-jax/ott/docs/index.rst

 --------
 - :doc:`geometry` contains classes that instantiate the ground *cost matrix* used to specify OT problems.
-Here cost matrix can be understood in a litteral (by actually passing a matrix) or abstract sense (by passing information that is sufficient to recreate that matrix, apply all or parts of it, or apply its kernel).
+Here cost matrix can be understood in a literal (by actually passing a matrix) or abstract sense (by passing information that is sufficient to recreate that matrix, apply all or parts of it, or apply its kernel).
 A typical example in the latter case arises when comparing *two point clouds*, paired with a *cost function*.
 Geometry